home edit page issue tracker

 Prog: progressive aspect

-Action is in progress with respect to current or a reference time.
-The (AUX_)[] կոր indicate progressive aspect.
+The action is in progress with respect to the current or a reference time.
+The (AUX_)[] կոր indicates progressive aspect.

 Examples